-1 CHILDREN of the heavenly King, As ye journey, sweetly sing; Sing your Savior's worthy praise, Glorious in his works and ways.
+1 CHILDREN of the heaven'y King, As ye journey, sweetly sing ; Sing your Savior's worthy praise, Glorious in his works and ways.

-2 We are travelling home to God, In the way the fathers trod; They are happy now, and we Soon their happiness shall see.
+2 We are travelling home to God, In the way the fathers trod ; They are happy now, and we Soon their happiness shall see.

-3 Shout, ye little flock, and blest, You near Jesus' throne shall rest; There your scats are now prepared.
+3 Shout, ye little flock, and blest, You near Jesus' throne shall rest : There your seats are now prepared.